DexterInd/GoPiGo/Software/Python/Examples/Gamepad/Readme.md

 **Usage**
 - Connect the controller
 - Open a terminal session via vnc or ssh.
+- Make sure gamepad.py is executable:   chmod +x gamepad.py
 - Run gamepad.py
 - The script will print the direction you specify via the gamepad, as well as move the GoPiGo.
+- For the Logitech gamepad A-B-X-Y control direction
+- LB abd RB on the front of the Gamepad control speed
+- See the script comments for how to modify for different controllers.